 Enforcement companies are not obliged to accept a payment arrangement, and this might only be considered after assessing your ability to pay.
 The enforcement company may ask you to submit documentary evidence which explains your financial circumstances.

 There are a number of things that affect whether a payment plan can be agreed.
-These include how long the court order been with the enforcement firm, and what the creditor is willing to accept.
+These include how long the court order been with the enforcement firm, and what the creditor (local authority or government department) is willing to accept.
 If you prove you cannot pay within a certain time, the agent will pass that information on to the creditor.
-But it’s important to know that if a debt won’t be paid within a certain time, it might go back to the court to be reissued and another enforcement company may visit you.
+But it’s important to know that if a debt won’t be paid within a certain time, the warrant or order might go back to the court to be reissued and another enforcement company may visit you.

 If you agree a payment arrangement, it is important that you stick to the arrangement and pay on the agreed date.
 If you fail to make the payment or pay late, the arrangement will be cancelled, and the full balance will become due.
-Enforcement companies are not obliged to allow debtors to catch up late payments.
 This may result in further enforcement action being taken and an enforcement agent visiting your address which may incur further fees.

 If you are struggling to pay, you should contact the enforcement company immediately to discuss your case.
 You can also obtain further advice from a local or national advice agency who may be able to contact the company on your behalf.

 It is your decision whether to pay or not.
 However, late or non-payment will result in enforcement fees being added to your account.
-The fees are fixed and set out in legislation.
+These fees are set by the Government in accordance with the Taking Control of Goods (Fees) Regulations 2014 .
 Your possessions may also be taken into control and sold at auction.
 If you are disputing the amount you have been charged you should seek further advice or contact the creditor who has instructed the enforcement company to act.
 You can also submit a complaint to the enforcement company.
 However, this may not prevent enforcement action continuing while the complaint is being considered.

 Unless a vehicle is bought through a recognised motor dealership, where there is a printed company invoice, including a VAT registration number, it can be difficult to prove ownership.